osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 - `calcInAmtGivenOut`

 State updates only occur upon successful execution of the swap inside the calc method.
-We ensure that calc does not update state by injecting sdk.CacheContext as its context parameter.
+We ensure that calc does not update state by injecting `sdk.CacheContext` as its context parameter.
 The cache context is dropped on failure and committed on success.

 ##### Calculating Swap Amounts

 Let's now focus on the core logic of calculating swap amounts.
-We focus first on `calcOutAmtGivenIn` and discuss the differences from `calcInAmtGivenOut` later.
+We mainly focus on `calcOutAmtGivenIn` as the high-level steps of `calcInAmtGivenOut` are similar.

 **1. Determine Swap Strategy**